A view of Bosphorus and my bicycle from Rumelikavağı

 Özgür Nevres

 I am a software developer and a science enthusiast.
-I was graduated from the Istanbul Technical University (ITU), Computer Engineering.
+I graduated from Istanbul Technical University (ITU) with a degree in Computer Engineering.
 I write about the city of Istanbul on this website.
-I live in Istanbul since 1992.
+I have lived in Istanbul since 1992.
 I am also an animal lover!
 I take care of stray cats & dogs.
-This website's all income goes directly to our furry friends.
+The income from this website goes directly to our furry friends.
 Please consider supporting me on Patreon [by clicking here] or on Buy Me A Coffee (Of course, you won't buy me a coffee, you will buy food for stray animals!), so I can help more animals!

-Articles: 79
+Articles: 98

 Leave a Reply